-α_2 -Macroglobulin, a high-molecular-weight (MW~725,000) plasma protein, is another protein that plays an important role in the body's defence against excessive action of proteases.
+α_2 -Macroglobulin, a high-molecular weight (MW \approx 725.000) plasma protein, is another protein that play an important role in the body's defence against excessive action of proteases.
 It shows also a certain antithrombin activity.
-Macroglobulin concentration is increased in nephrotic syndrome.
+Macroglobulin concentration is increased in nephrotic syndrome (due to its large molecule which poorly passes through the glomerulus).

 Haptoglobins are α_2 -globulins capable of binding free hemoglobin and may play an important role in the degradation of hemoglobin.
-Free Hb passes through the glomerulus, where- as the Hb-Hp complex is too large to pass through.
-The function of haptoglobin thus appears to be to prevent loss of free Hb and its valuable iron.
-The half-life of the Hb-Hp complexes is much shorter than that of Hp alone, and as a consequence, low levels of Hp are found in patients with hemolytic anemias.
+Free hemoglobin passes through the glomerulus, whereas the hemoglobin-haptoglobin complex is too large to pass through.
+The function of haptoglobin thus appears to be to prevent loss of free haemoglobin and its valuable iton.
+The half-life of hemoglobin-haptoglobin complexes is much shorter than that of haptoglobin alone, and as a consequence, low levels of haptoglobins are found in patients with hemolytic anemias.
 On the other hand, haptoglobin is an acute phase protein, and its plasma level is elevated in inflammations.